pedroperalva/space-flight-news/README.md

 This is a challenge by [Coodesh](https://coodesh.com/).

-In this you can see the most complete spaceflight related news.
+In this project you can see the most complete spaceflight related news.

 ## Technologies